-(Seeing as I just ran into this just the other day, let’s keep the Corvair party going a bit longer) Turbochargers are becoming ubiquitous.
+(first posted 6/5/2014) Turbochargers are becoming ubiquitous.
 At the rate that manufacturers are adopting down-sized turbocharged engines across their model lines, naturally aspirated engines may one day be a quaint memory.
 The turbo revolution has had its ups and downs; or should we say boosts and lags, but here’s where it really started, in the Corvair Spyder, beginning in 1962.
 Yes, the Oldsmobile Jetfire came out a few months earlier, but its complicated systems soon had its maker pull the waste gate on it.
 The turbocharged Corvair was the first car to expose the masses to the joys of turbo boost.

 The history of the turbocharger is almost as old as the internal combustion engine itself.
 The benefits of forced induction were understood by both Gottlieb Daimler and Rudolf Diesel, and they experimented with pump-driven forced induction on early versions of their engines in the latter years of the 19th century.
 But it was Swiss engineer Alfred Büchi who first patented the exhaust-driven turbocharger in 1905, although it would be some time before it was successfully built and used.
 Early uses were mainly airplane engines, to allow high altitude flying, and large diesel engines for stationary, locomotive and ship use.
 The first automotive application was the 1938 Swiss Saurer diesel truck.